ansible/awx/docs/build_system.md

 The sdist build is the first step in the packaging process.
 This step is responsible for assembling the files to be packaged into a .tar.gz, which can then be installed itself via pip or used later for the RPM/DEB builds.

-We are currently overriding the default python sdist function, as we are pre-compiling all .py files into .pyc's and removing the plain source.
-This is handled by the function `sdist_awx()` in `setup.py`.

 The resulting tar.gz file will be named: